RiyadAhsan4516/cv/README.md

 # cv
-This is just a demo website only made for practice purpose.
+This is just a demo website only made for practice.